 Network coverage or internet connection

 Contact your service provider about your complaint.
-The rules

-say that the provider
+The provider

-must be fair with you in trying to solve the
+must be fair with you in trying to solve the problem, and they

 provider must do what it promised within 10 days.